nigelb/Sim900/README.md

 the analog pins so that the library can detect the powered up status of the modem.

+To work with the Arduino Mega2560 the software serial pins need to be remapped to pins that support change detect.
+With some plugs, map pin 7 to pin 10 and pin 8 to pin 11.

 Example usage:
 ```cxx
 /*